quickwit-oss/quickwit/docs/reference/index-config.md

 This page describes how to configure an index.

-The index configuration lets you define four items:
+In addition to the `index_id`, the index configuration lets you define five items:

+- The **index-uri**: it defines where the index files should be stored.
 - The **doc mapping**: it defines how a document and the fields it contains are stored and indexed for a given index.
 - The **indexing settings**: it defines the timestamp field used for sharding, and some more advanced parameters like the merge policy.
 - The **search settings**: it defines the default search fields `default_search_fields`, a list of fields that Quickwit will search into if the user query does not explicitly target a field.